-For employees hired before February 1, 2015, all sick leave hours on credit up to a maximum of nine hundred sixty (960) hours.
+- A. For employees hired before January 1, 2014, all sick leave hours on credit up to a maximum of nine hundred sixty (960) hours.
 Additionally, twenty-five percent (25%) of all sick leave hours over nine hundred sixty (960) hours, up to a maximum of six hundred (600) hours (maximum of one hundred fifty [150] additional hours paid).
-Under no circumstances will more than one thousand one hundred ten (1,110) hours be paid).

-For employees hired after February 1, 2015, the maximum sick leave conversion shall be nine hundred sixty (960) hours or twenty-five percent (25%) of their accumulation, whichever is less.
+Under no circumstances will more than one thousand one hundred ten (1,110) hours be paid). - B. For employees hired after February 1, 2015, the maximum sick leave conversion shall be nine hundred sixty (960) hours or twenty-five percent (25%) of their accumulation, whichever is less.

 A lump sum payment shall be calculated on the basis of the employee's annual wage at retirement divided by 2080, multiplied by the number of sick leave hours for which he/she is to be paid.
-Such lump sum payment is to be made in two (2) equal payments as mutually agreed upon by the employee and the Employer provided that the employee has given the City six (6) months.
-If the employee provides advance notification to the City Auditor that the pay out of sick leave is to be transferred to a tax deferred qualifying account, the full lump sum shall be electronically transferred to said account within fourteen (14) days of the employee's retirement.
+Such lump sum payment is to be made in full on the second pay in June and first pay in December each year, provided that the employee has given the City six (6) months advance notice of retirement (written).